allenrattler/AllenRattler-Analytics-Portfolio/README.md

 Which students are falling behind in place value and regrouping — and does the gap differ by learning style, intervention group, or time of year?

 ### Industry
-Education — 2nd Grade Elementary School
+Education — Elementary School, Grades 2–4

 ### Tools Used
 Claude-assisted synthetic data generation using Python → AI-assisted PostgreSQL data cleaning and analysis → AI-guided Power BI development